Published 2024

 A key demand component of HWSM is the constructed population files containing person-level data for a representative sample of the current and projected future population.
 Within this population file, the variables most highly correlated with health care services are age, having medical insurance, whether the medical insurance is Medicaid, and presence of chronic diseases.
 Other variables correlated with use of many health care services are race/ethnicity, rurality of the county in which the person resides, and whether the insured person is in a managed care plan.

 Sex is correlated with use of some health care services, as are current smoking status and body weight status.
 Household income is correlated with use of oral health services.
 For most health care services, after controlling for whether the person has medical insurance, the correlation between household income and care utilization diminishes.
-To more precisely model demand for health care services, some patient characteristics appear to be more important than others when ensuring they’re accurately reflected in the population file.
+Some patient characteristics appear to be more important than others when ensuring they are accurately reflected in the population file.

 However, sampling issues with surveys such as BRFSS and ACS can result in slightly different estimates of prevalence for population characteristics (e.g., disease prevalence).
 This occurs when constructing state population files versus constructing county population files and aggregating to the state level.
 This is particularly true when projecting into future years because some counties within a state are growing faster than other counties.
 The characteristics of faster-growing counties will have a larger impact on the state-wide prevalence of select characteristics.